 Step 4.
 Write a section on risks and dependencies

 Detail all the factors that your project depends on and the risks involved in each step.
-The level of acceptable risk in your project will help determine what you will and will not test.
+The acceptable risk level in your project will help determine what you will and will not test.

 - Consider the likelihood of various risks.
 You will need to prioritize the critical areas.